rinhoooo-ai/Korean-OCR-Experiments/README.md

 1. **Preprocessing:** grayscale, gaussian blur, deskew, CLAHE, denoise, sharpen, and adaptive threshold.
 2. **OCR:** PaddleOCR (Korean language model).
 3. **Postprocessing:** Korean text segmentation using `konlpy` (Okt tokenizer) to improve text quality.
-*Note: Dataset is proprietary and part of a competition; only code and results are shared.*

 ## 2. Results